heptarch/heptarch.github.io/drafts/cone.md

 ## VI. <a href="#toc">Monolith</a><a id="sec-6" name="sec-6"></a>

-The Pyramid: a slate-blue molybdenum frustrum, towering grimly decametres over the Leix Chaos, the smear of Agenor Linea visible to the south.
+The Pyramid: a slate-blue molybdenum frustrum, towering grimly decametres over the Leix Chaos and miles below, the smear of Agenor Linea visible to the south, jagged stellae crowding the entrance.
+The satellites spotted it

 ## List